dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

     ('loc', 'c1', 'loc2')

-Notice that the above triple is syntactically indistinguishable from a taskname with two arguments.
+Notice that the above triple has the same syntax as a taskname with two arguments.
 The way to tell GTPyhop that it is a unigoal, rather than a task, is to declare a *unigoal method* for it.
 A unigoal method always takes three arguments: the current state, and the name and argument of the state-variable.
 It returns a list of actions, tasks, and goals.
 For example, here is a method for the above unigoal:

     def m_unload_at_loc(state, container, location):
         r = state.loc[container]